dqrk0jeste/owl/README.md

 you can find the default config in the repo, as well as my personal config `example.conf`.

-every line is a config value made up from a keyword followed by one or more arguments, everything separated by spaces.
+every line is a config value made up from a keyword followed by one or more arguments, everything separated by spaces. if you need a space in an argument, use "".

 ## todo
 - there are some known issues that need fixing, see `known_issues.md`